-The gear case of this hoist is filled at assembly with $1\frac{1}{2}$ pints of SAE 90 EP gear oil.
-Check oil level by removing the oil level check plug from the side of the hoist.
-With the hoist hanging level, the gear oil should be even with the hole.
+The gear case of this hoist is filled at assembly with approximately 2 pints of SAE 90 EP gear oil.
+Check oil level by removing the oil level fill plug from the side of the hoist.
+With the hoist hanging level, gear oil should be even with the hole.
+Change oil periodically depending on the severity of the application and the environmental conditions (at least every 200 hours of run time).